 For now.
 I certainly had to take a step back from my life, reassess a lot about it, and find a new normal.
 I went about 8 months without training at all.
 For the longest time I told myself that I was just overthinking it, that I just had to get up and go.
-But lost motivation isn’t that simple, I really had to address what was going on before I could make any steps.
+But lost motivation isn’t that simple, I personally wanted to address what was going on in my life before I could make other steps.

 In the time that I stopped going to training I finally started writing for the blog, got into archery, and began work on my album.
 Which is another point to be made – if you’ve lost motivation, it doesn’t necessarily mean that you can’t do anything.
 You can still find different goals to work toward while you overcome hurdles to your other goals.